 When the respondent is a non-member of the College community, the complainant will be provided with all available support services both on and off campus, as well as offered support services that will assist them in feeling safe on campus.
-The complainant will be encouraged to make a complaint to the local law enforcement agency.
+The complainant will be encouraged to make a complaint to the local law enforcement agency with jurisdiction over the alleged incident.
+When a respondent is believed to be a community member at another institution of higher education, the Title IX coordinator can work with the complainant to make a report to the appropriate campus authorities.

-At its discretion, the College may determine that the non-community member poses a continued risk to the campus community and issue a letter of no trespass.
+At its discretion, the College may determine that the non-community member may pose a continued risk to the campus community and issue a letter of no trespass.